MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-cosmos-db-core-api/includes/2-what-is-cosmos-db-core-api.md

 ## Why use a NoSQL database with the document data model?

 The document data model breaks data down into individual **document** entities.
-A document can be any structured data type, but [JSON](what-is-a-json-document) is commonly used as the data format.
-The Azure Cosmos DB SQL API supports JSON
+A document can be any structured data type, but JSON is commonly used as the data format.
+The Azure Cosmos DB SQL API supports JSON natively.

 :::image type="content" source="../media/2-document-db.svg" alt-text="A" border="false":::